 Antimicrobial Silver Nanoparticles

-The antimicrobial effects of silver ions have been studied for over a century with its first known use traced back to the Greeks and Romans, who increased the potability of water by storing it in silver vessels.
-Silver ions are an effective antimicrobial yet have a low toxicity for humans, making silver an attractive component in wound dressings, packaging materials, and anti-fouling surface coatings.
-The antimicrobial efficacy of the silver depends on the rate and duration of silver ion release, which can be modulated by selecting the size, shape, and surface coating of the silver source.
-NanoComposix provides precisely sized and shaped, highly purified silver nanomaterials with tailorable surface coatings, that can be used for antimicrobial research studies or incorporated into devices and products.
+The antimicrobial effects of silver have been known for over a century with the first known use traced back to the Greeks and Romans, who increased the potability of water by storing it in silver vessels.
+Recent research has demonstrated that silver ions are an effective antimicrobial yet have a low toxicity for humans, making silver an attractive component in wound dressings, packaging materials, and anti-fouling surface coatings.
+The antimicrobial efficacy of the silver source depends on the rate and duration of silver ion release, which can be modulated by selecting the size, shape, and surface coating of the added silver.
+NanoComposix provides precisely sized and shaped, highly purified silver nanomaterials with tailorable surface coatings that can be used for antimicrobial research studies or incorporated into devices and products.

-When silver nanoparticles are exposed to water and oxygen, the surface may dissolve to release silver ions:
+When silver nanoparticles are exposed to water and oxygen, the surface slowly dissolves releasing silver ions:

 - Size and Aggregation State - The ion release rate from different sizes of spherical silver nanoparticles has been widely studied, and there is a significant dependence on the size of the particle.
 For a given mass of silver nanoparticles, as the particle diameter decreases there is a increase in the total surface area, and a corresponding increase in the ion release rate.
 If particles become destabilized in solution, or cluster when incorporated into a substrate, the available surface area and ion release rate will decrease.

-- Effect of Shape – Shaped silver nanoparticles (e.g. spheres, rods, or plates) have different crystal facets exposed to the surrounding environment.
+- Shape – Non-spherical silver nanoparticles (e.g. spheres, rods, or plates) have different crystal facets exposed to the surrounding environment.
 The different facets will dissolve at different rates, resulting in shape-specific ion release rates.

 We have measured the silver ion release rate from different sizes and shapes of our nanoparticles, using Inductively Coupled Plasma Mass Spectroscopy (ICP-MS), which allows the silver ion concentration to be determined with accuracy at the parts per billion level.
-As expected, smaller (10 nm diameter) silver nanoparticles exhibited a significantly higher release rate and final ion concentration than larger (110 nm diameter particles).
+As expected given the criteria described above, smaller (10 nm diameter) silver nanoparticles exhibited a significantly higher ion release rate and final ion concentration in solution than larger (110 nm diameter) particles.
 Anisotropic silver nanoplates had significantly different ion release rates than spherical particles.
 Large silver nanoplates, with an average diameter of 150 nm, had nearly the same silver concentration profile over time as the 10 nm spherical silver particles, and the 35 nm-diameter plates exhibited silver ion concentrations nearly twice as high as the smaller silver spheres.

 At nanoComposix, we fabricate precisely sized and shaped, extensively purified, highly characterized silver nanomaterials with a variety of sizes, shapes, and surfaces.
 For research purposes, our BioPure product line provides sterile and endotoxin-free materials with narrow size and shape distributions.
-The BioPure line we produce is subjected to a rigorous washing and purification process to remove excess residual synthesis precursors that are used in the wet synthesis process.
-The residuals are reduced to < 5 pg/ml, ensuring that an observed antimicrobial response can be correlated to the nanoparticles themselves rather than reactants used during fabrication.
-As larger quantities of materials become necessary for product integration, our Econix line provides lower cost materials at larger volumes.
+The BioPure line we produce is subjected to a rigorous washing and purification process to remove excess residual synthesis precursors that are used in the wet synthesis process ensuring that an observed antimicrobial response can be correlated to the nanoparticles themselves rather than reactants used during fabrication.
+As larger quantities of materials become necessary for product integration, our Econix line provides lower-cost materials at larger volumes.

 Characterization of nanoparticles before, during, and after introduction into the test system provides critical information that can be used to understand the interaction of the system with the nanoparticles.
 However, once nanoparticles are exposed to a hetergeneous and complex environmental or biological system, it is difficult to determine the state of the nanoparticles.
 At nanoComposix we utilize a wide variety of characterization techniques to monitor the state of nanoparticles over time and provide both data and characterization methods for each of our products.